-If applicable, h as an interpreter been arranged for the student?
+If applicable, has an interpreter been arranged for the student?

-Yes □ No □ N/A □
+Yes 🗆 No 🗆 N/A 🗆

-If applicable, h as the performan ce coach been invited to the disciplinary?
+If applicable, ha as the performan ce coach been invited to the disciplinary?

-Yes □ No □ N/A □
+Yes 🗆 No 🗆 N/A 🗆

-If the student h disciplinary? nas an EHCP, has a member of Inclusive Support been invited to the
+If the student h disciplinary? as an EHCP, has a a member of Inclusive Support been invited to the

-Yes □ No □ N/A □
+Yes 🗆 No 🗆 N/A 🗆

-s a Looked after (been invited to t Child or Care Leaver, has the designated teacher or he disciplinary?
+Child or Care Leaver, has the designated teacher, Social invited to the disciplinary?

-Yes □ No □ N/A □
+Yes 🗆 No 🗆 N/A 🗆

 Has the studen representative attendance as well as the attendance of any

-Yes □ No □
+Yes 🗆 No 🗆

-Who will condu uct the disciplinar ry hearing?
+Who will condu ict the disciplinar ry hearing?
 At least 2 people, 1 from C&Q

 Chair

 Other

-Who will take r notes?
+Who will take notes?

-Has the studen entative attended the disciplinary hearing?
+Has the studen t and any represe entative/s attended the disciplinary hearing?

-Yes □ No □
+Yes 🗆 No 🗆

-If no, did the m eeting continue in the absence of the student?
+If no, did the m eeting continue i in the absence of the student?

-Yes □ No □
+Yes 🗆 No 🗆

 If no, why not?

 Have detailed r notes been comp leted for the meeting?

-Yes □ No □
+Yes 🗆 No 🗆

-nary hearing been communicated to the student, their g Officer and the Vice Principal of Curriculum and Quality
+• nary hearing been communicated to the student with the their representative, the Investigating Officer and the Vice

-Yes □ No □